Are diesel emissions a human rights violation?

 PM is one of the most potent poisons we can expose ourselves to and it’s exactly those fine particles that made the WHO classify diesel exhaust gas as extremely toxic and carcinogenic in 2012.

 The most poisonous part of the PM is the ultra-fine dust.
 Those are particulates with a diameter of less than 2,5 micrometers.
 That’s about the size of average bacteria.
 Most particles are between 0,01 and 0,1 micrometers and they are highly toxic.
-I have explained the way those particles impact on our bodies in another article but bear in mind that those particles are absolutely deadly.
+I have explained the way those particles impact our bodies in another article but bear in mind that those particles are deadly.
 They enter the cells of our bodies and it’s very hard to get rid of them once they are in the cell.
 They are also laden with dangerous chemicals which they take into the cell as well.

-This ultra-fine matter cannot be filtered out of the exhaust stream and hence goes straight from the engine into our lungs, the blood, the brain and all other organs.
+This ultra-fine matter cannot be filtered out of the exhaust stream and hence goes straight from the engine into our lungs, the blood, the brain, and all other organs.
 Paradoxically the new, so-called clean diesels produce most of this ultra-dangerous stuff but I have explained this in other articles.

 The Indian Supreme Court found in 2004 that pollution is an infringement against the right to live and it had ordered the Indian government to phase out diesel fuel.
-This is the foundation of the gas boom that has driven the countries drive for a better environment.
+This is the foundation of the gas boom that has driven the country’s drive for a better environment.
 Let me repeat the words of the Indian judges here:

 It was because of the Supreme Court that the right to life and liberty, a fundamental right under Article 21, came to include the right to a healthy environment.
 As a result, an individual can approach it directly when the public interest is at stake due to environmental harm.

 Absolute silence.
 The European Convention of Human Rights contains one of the clearest textual guarantees for the people in the member states and the ECHR is also directly applicable in all member states.
-All those governments are therefore obliged to protect its population from physical harm.
+All those governments are therefore obliged to protect their population from physical harm.
 Since the declaration of the WHO in 2012, someone should have taken action.

 In L.C.B. v.
-United Kingdom (9th June 1998) (http://hudoc.echr.coe.int/eng?i=001-58176#{“itemid”:[“001-58176”]}) , the European Court of Human Rights has found that the State has an obligation to prevent an applicant’s life from being avoidably put at risk’.
-It also imposed on the authorities a general obligation to take appropriate steps to protect the lives of those within their jurisdiction through enacting laws with that effect and to coerce its administrations to produce regulation in order to prevent, stop and punish infringements.
+United Kingdom (9th June 1998) (http://hudoc.echr.coe.int/eng?i=001-58176#{“itemid”:[“001-58176”]}), the European Court of Human Rights has found that the State has an obligation to prevent an applicant’s life from being avoidably put at risk.
+It also imposed on the authorities a general obligation to take appropriate steps to protect the lives of those within their jurisdiction through enacting laws with that effect and to coerce its administrations to produce regulations to prevent, stop, and punish infringements.

 Current emissions legislation only regulates diesel exhaust.
 They limit the amount that may be emitted.
 CO2 for example does not kill directly so the emission of CO2 should be OK although even this may be argued.
 CO2 is not toxic but only fuels global warming but then again, it can be recycled.

 Some European countries are taking concrete action.
-The Netherlands – as an example – encourages the use of LNG as a fuel which does not produce any particulates.
+The Netherlands – as an example – encourages the use of LNG as a fuel that does not produce any particulates.
 Norway makes it more and more difficult to use diesel as a fuel because of numerous diesel restrictions and emissions-free zones and Paris has already said that diesel shall be phased out and banned from the city.

 In Öneryildiz v.
-Turkey (30 November 2004) (http://hudoc.echr.coe.int/eng?i=001-67614#{“itemid”:[“001-67614”]}) , the ECHR found there is a right for protection from danger that the state must have reasonably known, it is accountable if authorities could have reasonably known of the danger a garbage dump represented.
+Turkey (30 November 2004) (http://hudoc.echr.coe.int/eng?i=001-67614#{“itemid”:[“001-67614”]}), the ECHR found there is a right for protection from danger that the state must have reasonably known, it is accountable if authorities could have reasonably known of the danger a garbage dump represented.
 Since the 2012 WHO report the danger represented by diesel exhaust must be reasonably known to anyone.
 Ignorance does not protect authorities from sanction as the state must know what it is obligated to.

-The ECHR obliges all member states to take all measures in order to protect us from mortal danger.
+The ECHR obliges all member states to take all measures to protect us from mortal danger.
 It’s not enough to reduce the amount of poison.
 The danger must be averted.
 And the excuse of no alternative does not work in this case either.
 LNG can do anything that diesel does for about the same cost or cheaper and it does not produce the toxins that kill us.

 0 replies